Skip to main content

 “While many in the sector would like to see more special schools, the government clearly feels that bolting on SEND units on mainstream sites is the most cost-effective way forward.
 Examples of how this could be achieved – such as repurposing surplus spaces or via purpose-buildings to create so-called inclusion bases – are set out in the Education Estates Strategy, published earlier this month.

-“Raising the bar for awarding the replacement to an EHCP and creating a new school-led individual support plan for children with less complex needs may well receive opposition from parents.
+“Raising the bar for awarding an EHCP to relate to new Specialist Provision Packages and creating a new school-led Individual Support Plan for children with less complex needs may well receive opposition from parents.
 They could view this new package as watered down support from what is currently available to those with an EHCP, which provides a legal right to specific provision.

 “However, since the last reforms in 2014, the statistics for pupils with SEND in terms of outcomes, value for money and exclusions paint a poor picture of the system we have.
 Taken alongside the adversarial nature of the system and the time it often takes to have the right provision in place, all stakeholders should desire change.

-“Not only will there be political challenges in pushing this proposal through Parliament, but it wouldn’t be a surprise to see a rise in determination among parents to secure an EHCP ahead of the 2029 system overhaul.
+“Not only will there be political challenges in pushing this proposal through Parliament, but it wouldn’t be a surprise to see a rise in determination among parents to secure an EHCP ahead of the full implementation in 28/29.
 Given that SEND Tribunal appeals are already at record levels, this could mean things get significantly worse before they improve in the longer term.”

 Contact